-Platform SFR Correspondence in this ST References/Remarks Firewall Policy (chapter 6.1.1 in platform ST) FDP_ACC.2/FIREWALL No correspondence Out of scope (internal Java Card Firewall).
+Platform SFR Correspondence in this ST References/Remarks CoreG_LC Security Functional Requirements (chapter 7.1.1 in platform ST) Firewall Policy (chapter 7.1.1.1 in platform ST) FDP_ACC.2[FIREWALL] No correspondence Out of scope (internal Java Card Firewall).
 The resulting requirements for applets are reflected in the User Guidance of the TOE.
-No contradiction to this ST. FDP_ACF.1/FIREWALL No correspondence Out of scope (internal Java Card Firewall).
+No contradiction to this ST. FDP_ACF.1[FIREWALL] No correspondence Out of scope (internal Java Card Firewall).
 The resulting requirements for applets are reflected in the User Guidance of the TOE.
-No contradiction to this ST. FDP_IFC.1/JCVM No correspondence Out of scope (internal Java Virtual Machine).
-No contradiction to this ST. FDP_IFF.1/JCVM No correspondence Out of scope (internal Java Virtual Machine).
-No contradiction to this ST. FDP_RIP.1/OBJECTS No correspondence.
+No contradiction to this ST. FDP_IFC.1[JCVM] No correspondence Out of scope (internal Java Virtual Machine).
+No contradiction to this ST. FDP_IFF.1[JCVM] No correspondence Out of scope (internal Java Virtual Machine).
+No contradiction to this ST. FDP_RIP.1[OBJECTS] No correspondence.
 Out of scope (internal Java Card Firewall).
-No contradiction to this ST. FMT_MSA.1/JCRE No correspondence Out of scope (internal Java Card Firewall).
-No contradiction to this ST. FMT_MSA.1/JCVM No correspondence Out of scope (internal Java Card Firewall).
-No contradiction to this ST. FMT_MSA.2/FIREWALL_JCVM No correspondence Out of scope (internal Java Card Firewall).
+No contradiction to this ST. FMT_MSA.1[JCRE] No correspondence Out of scope (internal Java Card Firewall).
+No contradiction to this ST. FMT_MSA.1[JCVM] No correspondence Out of scope (internal Java Card Firewall).
+No contradiction to this ST. FMT_MSA.2[FIREWALL-JCVM] No correspondence Out of scope (internal Java Card Firewall).
 The resulting requirements for applets are reflected in the User Guidance of the TOE.
-No contradiction to this ST. FMT_MSA.3/FIREWALL No correspondence Out of scope (internal Java Card Firewall).
+No contradiction to this ST. FMT_MSA.3[FIREWALL] No correspondence Out of scope (internal Java Card Firewall).
 The resulting requirements for applets are reflected in the User Guidance of the TOE.
-No contradiction to this ST. FMT_MSA.3/JCVM No correspondence Out of scope (internal Java Card Firewall).
-No contradiction to this ST. FMT_SMF.1 No correspondence Out of scope (internal Java Card Firewall).
-No contradiction to this ST. FMT_SMR.1 No correspondence Out of scope (internal Java Card Firewall).
-No contradiction to this ST. Application Programming Interface (chapter 6.1.2 in platform ST) FCS_CKM.1 FCS_CKM.1/DH-PACE FCS_CKM.1/CA FCS_CKM.1/AA The requirementin this ST is equivalent to parts of the platform ST.
+No contradiction to this ST.